muratk3n/thirdwave/en/README.md

 ---

 Cosmic Microwave Background?
-It is reflection from the sea at, like, bleeping Jersey Shore and birdshit on the antennas.
+It is reflection from the sea at, like, freaking Jersey shore and birdshit on the antennas.

 [Link](https://youtu.be/5i6mCNgJNZs?t=326)